galaxyproject/gxadmin/docs/README.query.md

 **NAME**

-query history-contents -  (NEW) List datasets and/or collections in a history
+query history-contents -  List datasets and/or collections in a history

 **SYNOPSIS**